shervinsahba/obsidian-icewind/Places/Ten Towns/Lonelywood.md

 A dilapidated inn, once run by [[DeGrootz Ramshackle]].
 DeGrootz was found dead, hanging, in his inn about a year and half ago.
 During the relentless winter, the roof has since collapsed.

 ## Lucky Liar
+Local tavern, opened a decade ago by the enigmatic and well-informed [[Danae Xotal]].

 ## The Happy Scrimshander
+An artisan supply store run by [[Iriskree Harrowhill]], retired and doughty spinster assassin.

+## Nimsy Huddle's House
+Speaker [[Nimsy Huddle]] is a welcoming host.
+Since the town has no inn, she offers her attic to travelers.
 # Happenings
 ```dataview
 TABLE WITHOUT ID